seanpm2001/Seanpm2001-Snapcraft/OldVersions/README/English/1/1-100/README.txt

 I do not like Snapcraft anymore, and feel like I might have to orphan these packages.
 Snapcraft feels like a cancerous tumor for Linux.

 Snapcraft is a problem for Linux, as it restricts software freedom by introducing a proprietary package format that leaves little control to the user.
+Proprietary software should have no place on Linux, or anywhere in that regard.

-Snapcraft is a Software as a Service Substitute (SaaSS) method, and packages produced typically can't be used in the future.
+Snapcraft is a Software as a Service Substitute (SaaSS) method, and packages produced typically can't be used in the future, as you can't use older, functioning versions.

-Compared to *.deb, Snap packages cannot be transferred to the next device, or installed as easily, and you are always forced to have the bleeding edge version of the program, even when that version is unstable (I have had many unstable Firefox updates, and wish I could have just stayed with Firefox 88.0.1)
+Compared to *.deb, Snap packages cannot be transferred to the next device, or installed as easily, and you are always forced to have the bleeding edge version of the program, even when that version is unstable (I have had many unstable Firefox updates, and wish I could have just stayed with Firefox 88.0.1, or at least kept running the version that was working fine)

 Even though Snapcraft claims to be safe, there are instances of unsafe programs being developed.
+Some Snapcraft packages are capable of crashing a Linux system.

-Furthermore, Snapcraft versions of programs are inferior in functionality to versions in other package formats, as Snap offers less control, and less performance.
+Furthermore, Snapcraft versions of programs are inferior in functionality to versions in other package formats, as Snap offers far less control, and has significantly less performance.

 Sure, Snapcraft is cross-platform, and makes it easy to support many Linux distributuons, but it has too many problems, and just isn't viable.
+Stick to supporting formats like *.deb *.rpm *.flatpak and others

 ***